Mount Carrigain: Geography

 The south side of Mount Carrigain drains into the Sawyer River, thence into the Saco River, which drains into the Gulf of Maine at Saco, Maine.

 The east side of Mt.
 Carrigain drains into Carrigain Brook, thence into the Sawyer River.
 The north side of Carrigain drains into the East Branch of the Pemigewasset River, a tributary of the Merrimack River, which drains into the Gulf of Maine at Newburyport, Massachusetts.
 The west side of Carrigain drains into the Carrigain Branch of the East Branch of the Pemigewasset.

+Climate

 Vose Spur

 Vose Spur is a subpeak of Mount Carrigain, named after George L. Vose.
 The summit is densely wooded.
 It is officially trailless and counts as one of New England's one hundred highest summits.
 Several different approaches are possible.
 A talus field on the eastern slope, can be reached by bushwhacking from the Carrigain Notch Trail and offers outstanding views into Carrigain Notch and over to Mount Lowell.